How to Save & Invest for Retirement

 |Withdrawal Rule||Withdrawals are penalty free beginning at age 59 1/2; distributions must begin at age 70 1/2 - beneficiaries pay taxes on inherited IRAs||Contributions can be withdrawn at any time, tax-free and penalty free (five years after your first contribution and age 59½, earnings withdrawals are tax-free as well); no withdrawals required during account holder’s lifetime - beneficiaries can stretch distributions over many years|

 The contribution deadline for adding money to an IRA is April 15th of the following tax year.

-For example, if you’re trying to max out your 2019 IRA contributions, you have until April 15th, 2020 to add money.
+For example, if you’re trying to max out your IRA contributions, you have until Tax Day (the same deadline for filing your tax returns) to add money.

 After this deadline, you lose all unused potential contributions.
-You can’t skip three years of investing and then try to make $16,500 of IRA contributions the following year.
+You can’t skip three years of investing and then try to make up the IRA contributions the following year.